Can Prompt Difficulty be Online Predicted for Accelerating RL Finetuning of Reasoning Models?: Experiments

 We evaluate MoPPS across three representative reasoning tasks: \textbf{mathematics}, \textbf{planning}, and \textbf{multi-modal geometry}.
 To demonstrate its versatility, we adopt \textbf{diverse LLM backbones} with different sizes, including base LLMs, distilled variants, and multi-modal models.
 For RL finetuning, we use the widely adopted GRPO algorithm built on verl~\citep{sheng2024hybridflow} framework, though MoPPS is compatible with other algorithms as shown in Sec.~\ref{exp:algocompatible}.
 Test accuracy is reported as the average \texttt{pass@1} over 16 independent generations per problem, computed on training curves and evaluation results.
 Further implementation details are in Appendix~\ref{appsec:implementation}, along with additional experimental results like ablation studies in Appendix~\ref{appsec:results} and data examples in Appendix~\ref{appsec:dataexample}.

-\paragraph{Reasoning Tasks:} \begin{enumerate}[leftmargin=15pt] \item \textbf{Mathematics}: We train LLMs on the training split of the MATH dataset~\citep{hendrycksmath2021}, which consists of problems from mathematics competitions.
-Following prior work~\citep{luo2025deepscaler}, we use the DeepSeek-R1 distillation models DeepSeek-R1-Distill-Qwen-1.5B and DeepSeek-R1-Distill-Qwen-7B~\citep{guo2025deepseek}, and track performance on AIME24 during training.
-Final evaluations are conducted on benchmarks including AIME24, AMC23, MATH500~\citep{lightman2023let}, Minerva Math (Minerva.)~\citep{lewkowycz2022solving}, and OlympiadBench (Olympiad.)~\citep{he2024olympiadbench}. \item \textbf{Planning}: We adopt the Countdown Number Game, which requires combining given numbers using basic arithmetic operations to reach a target value.
-Training is performed on a subset of the Countdown-34 dataset~\citep{tinyzero}, with performance tracked on a held-out split.
-Final evaluation is conducted on both Countdown-34 (CD-34) and a more challenging variant, Countdown-4 (CD-4).
-Following~\cite{chen2025self}, we use two base models: Qwen2.5-3B and Qwen2.5-7B~\citep{yang2024qwen2}. \item \textbf{Visual Geometry}: Geometry problems require both visual understanding and reasoning.
-Two vision-language models, Qwen2.5-VL-3B-Instruct and Qwen2.5-VL-7B-Instruct~\citep{bai2025qwen2}, are trained on the training split of the Geometry3k dataset~\citep{lu2021inter, geometry3k_dataset} and evaluated on its test split. \end{enumerate}
+\paragraph{Mathematics Task} We train LLMs on the training split of the MATH dataset~\citep{hendrycksmath2021}, which consists of problems from mathematics competitions.
+Following prior work~\citep{luo2025deepscaler}, we use the DeepSeek-R1 distillation models R1-Distill-Qwen-1.5B and R1-Distill-Qwen-7B~\citep{guo2025deepseek}, and track performance on AIME24 during training.
+Final evaluations are conducted on benchmarks including AIME24, AMC23, MATH500~\citep{lightman2023let}, Minerva Math (Minerva.)~\citep{lewkowycz2022solving}, and OlympiadBench (Olympiad.)~\citep{he2024olympiadbench}. \paragraph{Planning Task} We adopt the Countdown Number Game, which requires combining given numbers using basic arithmetic operations to reach a target value.
+Training is performed on a subset of the Countdown-34 (CD-34) dataset~\citep{tinyzero}, with performance tracked on a held-out split.
+Final evaluation is conducted on both CD-34 and a more challenging variant, Countdown-4 (CD-4).
+Following~\cite{chen2025self}, we use two base models: Qwen2.5-3B and Qwen2.5-7B~\citep{yang2024qwen2}. \paragraph{Visual Geometry Task} Geometry problems require both visual understanding and reasoning.
+Two vision language models, Qwen2.5-VL-3B-Instruct and Qwen2.5-VL-7B-Instruct~\citep{bai2025qwen2}, are trained on the training split of the Geometry3k dataset~\citep{lu2021inter, geometry3k_dataset} and evaluated on its test split.

-\paragraph{Baselines.} Two common sampling strategies are compared with MoPPS: (1) \textbf{Uniform}, which samples prompts uniformly from the prompt pool; and (2) \textbf{Dynamic Sampling (DS)}, which oversamples prompts and filters out uninformative ones based on their exact evaluation, as described in Eq.~(\ref{eq:ds}).
-Notably, \textbf{DS serves as an oracle} baseline since it relies on real evaluation feedback.
+\paragraph{Baselines.} Two common sampling strategies are compared with MoPPS: (1) \textbf{Uniform}, which samples prompts uniformly from the prompt pool; (2) \textbf{History Resampling (HR)}~\citep{zhang2025srpo}, which excludes fully solvable prompts each epoch; and (3) \textbf{Dynamic Sampling (DS)}~\citep{yu2025dapo}, which oversamples prompts and filters out uninformative ones based on their exact evaluation, as described in Eq.~(\ref{eq:ds}).
+Notably, \textbf{DS serves as an Oracle and latest SOTA} baseline since it relies on real evaluation feedback.
 Our focus is on reducing computational overhead relative to DS rather than outperforming it in overall accuracy.